Pitt shag: Taxonomy

+From the Spotted shag (Phalacrocorax punctatus), the Pitt shag became a subspecies.
 This representative of the shags in the Chatham Group was discovered by H.H.
 Travers in 1871.
 Buller dedicated the species to Dr Featherston, superintendent of the Province of Wellington at that time.
+The Spotted shag and the Pitt shag have been determined as a part of the Phalacrocorax genus considering a DNA study.